teamhyena/DisasterAwareness/README.md

 # DisasterAwareness

-- Add General Description of the program
+- An alternative general alert system made in response to the 2018 missile warning incident in Hawaii.

 ## Why did we pick this implementation?